About Ispirer Systems

 If this option does not work as expected, please contact our technical team: support@ispirer.com

-Source code Pascal Converted Pascal code by default Converted Pascal code + option MISSEDLOGIC=Yes
+Pascal source code Converted Pascal code by default Converted Pascal code with the MISSEDLOGIC=Yes option

 unit test1;